-RTLB have a professional obligation to develop and maintain professional relationships with a diverse range of learners, whānau/parents, caregivers, teachers, schools and other agencies.
-RTLB maintain close relationships with cluster schools and SENCo/learning support coordinators through liaison with schools.
+RTLB have a professional obligation to develop and maintain professional relationships with a diverse range of learners, parents/whānau, caregivers, teachers, schools/kura, Kāhui Ako and other agencies.
+RTLB maintain close relationships with cluster schools/kura and Kāhui Ako and SENCo/learning support coordinators through the school liaison.
 RTLB are culturally responsive practitioners.
 They strengthen connections with communities, marae, hapū and iwi.

-Requests for RTLB support for individual students, groups of students or for schools' inclusive practices come from class/subject teachers and from SENCo/learning support coordinators or heads of learning support in accordance with cluster and school processes.
+Requests for RTLB support for individual students, groups of students or for schools'/kura and and groups of schools/Kāhui Ako inclusive practices come from class/subject teachers and from SENCo/learning support coordinators or heads of learning support in accordance with cluster and school processes.

-RTLB maintain fidelity to the Practice Sequence, adhere to the Principles of Practice, and build teacher and school confidence, knowledge and skills.
+RTLB preserve the intent of the RTLB Toolkit including the practice sequence while ensuring the needs of learners are met.
+They adhere to the Principles of Practice, and build teacher and school confidence, knowledge and skills.

-In the course of school liaison and casework RTLB support schools with applications to other specialists and initiatives including, but not limited to:
+During school liaison and casework RTLB support schools/kura and Kāhui Ako with applications to other specialists and initiatives including, but not limited to:

 - speech language therapists

 - psychologists

+- paediatricians

 - audiologists

 - Ongoing Resourcing Scheme (ORS)

 - Assistive Technology (AT)

 - Intensive Wraparound Service (IWS)